Jump To Section

 - Bake the pie directly on a heated baking stone in an oven at 350°F for 45 minutes.
 Remove from the oven and allow to cool at room temperature for at least 4 hours before slicing with a serrated knife.

-Become a better chef with the MasterClass All-Access Pass.
+Become a better chef with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chef Thomas Keller, Dominique Ansel, Gordon Ramsay, Alice Waters, and more.